STOP SNORING!

 Date

-People often report feeling more awake after the snore-op, either because they are being elbowed less or because they are less disruptive to themselves.
+People often report feeling more awake after the Snore-Op, either because they are being harassed less or because they are less disruptive to themselves.